jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (7)

 ### EY 6 Actuarial advice and guidance
-The Commissioner may seek the advice of the Government Actuary or any other actuary on anything that is required to be actuarially determined, or any related matter.
+The Commissioner may seek the advice of an actuary on anything that is required to be actuarially determined, or any related matter.

 ### EY 7 Meaning of claim
 Meaning in life insurance rules